Piaero/MERN-Stack-Boilerplate-for-Heroku-by-Piaer/README.md

 ## Additional features

 Stack is compatible with Heroku.com - free cloud platform allowing to host applications.
-You can set up deployment to heroku from github.
+You can set up deployment to Heroku from GitHub.

 ## Additional dependencies